-612. AAMB is a Palestinian terrorist group affiliated with the Palestinian political party Fatah.
+556. AAMB is a Palestinian terrorist group affiliated with the Palestinian political party, Fatah.

-613. AAMB has committed numerous terrorist attacks, including several that have killed and injured American citizens.
+557. AAMB has committed numerous terrorist attacks, including several that have killed and injured American citizens.

-614. On March 27, 2002, pursuant to 8 U.S.C. § 1189 and by publication in the Federal Register, the United States Secretary of State designated AAMB an FTO.
+558. On March 27, 2002, pursuant to 8 U.S.C. § 1189 and by publication in the Federal Register, AAMB was designated an FTO by the United States Secretary of State.

-615. AAMB was also designated an SDT and SDGT on that date.
+559. AAMB was also designated an SDGT and an SDT on that date.

-616. AAMB's designations as an FTO, SDT and SDGT have remained in place since March 27, 2002.
+560. AAMB's designations as an FTO, SDGT, and SDT have remained in place since March 27, 2002.